|Approval Date||19 Jul 2019|

 |Sovereign / Non-Sovereign||Sovereign|

-The objective of the project is to strengthen the country’s transmission capacity to efficiently and reliably meet the demand for electricity in Mozambique and export power to the SAPP region, whilst also promoting private sector participation in the development of the country’s and regional power system.
+The objective of the project is to strengthen the country’s transmission capacity to efficiently and reliably meet the domestic demand for electricity and export power to the Southern Africa Power Pool (SAPP), whilst also promoting private sector participation in the development of the country’s and regional power system.

 The direct beneficiaries of the project are the populations of the thirteen (13) districts in the southern region of Mozambique, specifically the Province of Inhambane (Vilanculos, Massinga, Funhalouro, and Panda), Province of Gaza (Chibuto, Mandlakaze, Chokwe, Bilene) and Province of Maputo (Magude, Manhiça, Marracuene, Moamba, Boane).